-- Mastery of understanding of and the ability of students to identify, discuss, analyze, and write about a wide range of topics dealing with the history, culture, people, identity, economic activity, geography, politics, art, religion, social organization, and gender roles of Micronesia and the interdisciplinary interpretation of them. - Mastery of the understanding of and the ability of students to identify, discuss, analyze, and write about the diverse historical encounters of missionization, colonialism, militarism, economic development, and disputes over political and cultural sovereignty and identity that have faced Micronesia. - 3.
+- 1. Mastery of understanding of and the ability of students to identify, discuss, analyze, and write about a wide range of topics dealing with the history, culture, people, identity, economic activity, geography, politics, art, religion, social organization, and gender roles of Micronesia and the interdisciplinary interpretation of them. - 2.
+Mastery of the understanding of and the ability of students to identify, discuss, analyze, and write about the diverse historical encounters of missionization, colonialism, militarism, economic development, and disputes over political and cultural sovereignty and identity that have faced Micronesia. - 3.
 Mastery of understanding of and the ability of students to identify, discuss, analyze, and write about the major theories, issues, and research in the study of social issues and social problems of Micronesia. - 4.
 Mastery of the understanding of the role of theory in Micronesian Studies, such that the student will be able to define theory and describe its role in generating knowledge, and be able to compare and contrast basic theoretical perspectives, and to synthesize and/or design a set of theoretical problems. - 5.
 Mastery of the understanding of and the ability of students to utilize the role of empirical evidence and the application of qualitative and quantitative research methodologies in collecting data, the ability to formulate and design research methodologies, conduct independent research, collect and analyze data, interpret evidence and arguments, and analyze, synthesize, and present data in a scholarly manner.

-AMES, Angeline L.C., Associate Professor, Sociology & Micronesian Studies

-AMES, Todd T., Associate Professor, Sociology & Micronesian Studies

-ATIENZA, David, Associate Professor, Anthropology

-CLEMENT.
-Michael.
-Assistant Professor, Micronesian Studies

-FARRER, Douglas, Associate Professor, Anthropology

-GOETZFRIDT, Nicholas J., Professor, Library Science and Micronesian Studies

-HATTORI, Anne Perez, Professor, History and Micronesian Studies

-PETERSON, John A., Assistant Vice President, Graduate Studies, Research and Sponsored Programs; Associate Professor, Anthropology

-RUBINSTEIN, Donald H., Professor, Anthropology/Public Health and Micronesian Studies
+AMES, Angeline L.C., Associate Professor, Sociology and Micronesian Studies AMES, Todd T., Associate Professor, Sociology and Micronesian Studies ATIENZA, David, Associate Professor, Anthropology and Micronesian Studies CABRERA, Debra, Assistant Professor, Sociology and Micronesian Studies CLEMENT, Michael, Assistant Professor, History and Micronesian Studies CRUZ, Mary T.F., Assistant Professor, Political Science and Micronesian Studies HATTORI, Anne Perez, Professor, History and Micronesian Studies KAWABATA, Yoshito, Associate Professor, Psychology and Micronesian Studies KING, Romina, Assistant Professor, Geography and Micronesian Studies PETERSON, John A., Director of Research and Sponsored Programs; Associate Professor, Anthropology RUBINSTEIN, Donald H., Professor, Anthropology/Public Health and Micronesian Studies